uncharted-causemos/wm-go/docs/maas_api.md

 ```
 #### Important Notes:
   * `timestamp` - In order to enable comparison between model output, It's ideal to have this to be normalized and aggregated (preferably using agg function set by expert modeller) to certain resolution across all model outputs.
-  * `region` - We may not need `state` field  if `admin[1-2]` covers all.
-It might be better to have division names normalized just using admin[] since different country uses different name for division levels.
+  * `region` - We may not need `state` field  if `admin1[1-n]` covers all.
+It might be better to have division names normalized just using admin[1-n] since different country uses different name for division levels.

 # Causemos REST API for new Data view